jefdaj/electionguard-cardano/milestone1/verifier/README.md

 TODO:

+- [ ] Monkey patch the electionguard LOG to throw exceptions during verification (because throwing them all the time messes with the test suite)
+- [ ] Make a JSON summary of the verification as well as printing
-- [ ] Would it make more sense to have this script create the summary json?
+- [ ] Have this script create the summary json rather than the admin?

 Example output so far: